Ukraine’s IMF-backed central bank chief quits

-KIEV: Ukraine’s IMF-backed central bank chief Valeriya Gontareva submitted her resignation on Monday after coming under intense pressure from tycoons and lawmakers who wanted to throw her in jail.
+KIEV: Ukraine’s IMF-backed central bank chief Valeria Gontareva submitted her resignation on Monday after coming under intense pressure from tycoons and lawmakers who wanted to throw her in jail.

-Her departure leaves President Petro Poroshenko with a tough decision to make about the fate of one of crisis-hit Ukraine’s most transparent and respected institutions.
+The decision, which had been anticipated, leaves one of crisis-hit Ukraine’s most transparent and respected institutions rudderless and President Petro Poroshenko with a tough decision to make about the central bank’s fate.

 “I voluntarily submitted my resignation to the president of Ukraine effective May 10,” the 52-year-old former private banker and Western financial darling told reporters.

-She warned that her successor would also likely come under heavy attack and wished whoever was appointed the best of luck.
+She added that her successor would likely come under heavy attack and wished whoever was appointed the best of luck.

 “There will be political pressure on anyone who has this job.
 For this reason, I would like to tell my successor: be strong,” she said.

-The US embassy in Kiev urged Poroshenko—whose fight again corruption has met stiff resistance from vested interests and oligarchs who have dominated Ukrainian politics—to appoint “an independent professional” as Gontareva’s successor.
+“I believe that my mission has been fully accomplished,” Gontareva added.
+“Reforms have been fulfilled.”

-Gontareva has been lauded by economists and the West for cleaning up Ukraine’s murky financial sector in which many banks functioned as little more than the private purses of a select group of powerful billionaires.
+Gontareva was lauded by economists and the West for cleaning up Ukraine’s murky financial sector in which many banks functioned as little more than the private purses of a select group of powerful billionaires.

 But she became a lightning rod of criticism for her liberal policies from the oligarch-controlled media outlets that dominate the troubled former Soviet state.